 A chronic lack of sleep can have a dramatic effect on your quality of life and your general health.
 In addition to causing symptoms like lethargy, irritability, and anxiety, conditions like insomnia have been associated with a higher risk of developing chronic diseases.

 What we’ve outlined here are simple and easy tips that could help improve your quality of sleep, but you should always consult your doctor.
 Been getting consistently bad sleep?
 Use one of your three free doctor visits with your primary care provider and get evaluated.
 Your doctor can assess your history and even make a referral to an in-network sleep specialist if necessary.

-As always, please email our customer service team with any questions about your plan at firstname.lastname@example.org.
+As always, please email the Friday Care Crew with any questions about your plan at firstname.lastname@example.org.